Kobe-deve/Neural-Network/README.md

 # File input format:
 	Files
 		-(File Name)_input.txt
+			-First line: number of data sets in file
-			-Specifically labels which nodes to activate for input -(File Name)_output.txt
+			-Second line: size of input (input layer nodes to set) -Specifically labels which nodes to activate for input -(File Name)_output.txt
-			-Specifically labels which nodes should be active on output -This is used for the cost function but in the future this will be replaced with regular labels with a given range of what outputs should be expected
+			-First line: Size of output labels (output layer nodes to set) -Specifically labels which nodes should be active on output -This is used for the cost function but in the future this will be replaced with regular labels with a given range of what outputs should be expected